5T33Z0/Clover-Crate/ACPI/README.md

 ## Reset Address / Reset Value

 These two parameters serve a common purpose - to fix restart.
-They should be present in the `FACP`/`FADT` table, but that's not always the case.
+They should be present in the `FACP` table, but that's not always the case.
 Sometimes the table is shorter than expected, so the values are missing.

+- `Reset Address`: lets you change the `Address` in `Reset Register` section of the `FACP` table.
+- `Reset Value`: lets you change the value in the `Value to cause reset` section of the `FACP` table.

 Possible combinations:

 - If both fields are left empty, `0x64`/`0xFE` will be used by default &rarr; Restarts the system via the PS2 Controller – just like a PC.
 - `0x0`/`0x0`→ uses the default `FACP` values, if present.
 Otherwise, `0x64`/`0xFE` will be used instead.